emilyzhou112/emilyzhou112.github.io/index.md

 title: Main Page
 ---

-# Emily's Open Source GIS Portfolio
+# Emily's World of Geography

 Hi!
-My name is Emily and welcome to my Open Source GIS portfolio.
+My name is Emily and welcome to my geography portfolio.
 I am a junior majoring Geography and double minoring in Japanese Studies & Computer Science at Middlebury College.

-This website is a documentation of GIS analyses, course reflections, and other cartographic works that I have done for [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with Professor Jospeh Holler at Middlebury.
+This website is a documentation of GIS analyses, course reflections, cartographic works, and other relevant projetcs that I have done at Middlebury for:
+- [GEOG 0323: Open Source GIScience](http://gis4dev.github.io) in Fall 2021 with Professor Jospeh Holler.
+- [INTD 1240: Buildings of the City](https://catalog.middlebury.edu/courses/view/catalog/catalog%2FMIISLPP/term/term%2F202210/course/course%2FINTD1240) in Winter 2022 with visiting instructor Zane Anthony and Alix Pauchet.

 ![Lake](assets/IMG_7528.JPG)
 *Thousand Island Lake, Chun'an, China (05/29/21)*